-Providers will be required to discontinue the use of a restrictive measure if the team determines the use of the restrictive measure is not effective or no longer necessary.
-The provider must also remove discontinued restrictive measures from the individual's support plan.
+The provider must remove discontinued restrictive measures from the individual's support plan or ensure it is clear that any historical restrictive measures mentioned are no longer approved and may not be used.
 If the provider intends to use a previously discontinued measure in an emergency, criteria in 'Emergency Use of Restrictive Measures' in this policy must be met.
 Following the decision to discontinue the use of a measure, LCI RM Specialist is responsible for entering the discontinuation date, the discontinue reason, and a letter of discontinuation into the previously approved request in the DHS Database.
 A copy of the discontinuation will be part of the member's electronic record and the team will ensure copies are also given to the Provider and member/legal representative.
 The team must ensure the MCP and all related documents (ex: BSP) are updated as well.

-Renewing Requests for Restrictive Measures:
+Renewing Requests for Restrictive Measures